 Then one of the twelve, called Judas Iscariot, going unto the chief··priests,

-said◦, What will ye give me, and··I◦ will deliver· Him ·up unto you?
+said◦, What do you will to give me, and··I◦ will deliver· Him ·up unto you?
 And◦ they established with him thirty pieces of silver.

 And from then··on he sought an opportunity that◦ he might betray Him.

-And◦ on the first day of the unleavened··bread, the disciples came to Jesus, saying to Him, Where wilt Thou that we prepare for Thee to eat the Passover?
+And◦ on the first day of the unleavened··bread, the disciples came to Jesus, saying to Him, Where willest Thou that we prepare for Thee to eat the Passover?

 And◦ He said, Go◦ ye into the city to a man, and say to him, The Teacher says, My time is near; I will do the Passover at thy house with My disciples.

 And the disciples did as Jesus directed them, and prepared the Passover.